The Farm

 In January 2025, owner Michael Liang officially launched Happy Kitchen Farm.
 He intentionally designed a year of business experimentation where he could test different products and sales channels.
 Within its first month, Happy Kitchen Farm offered a spring microgreen CSA* and a summer culinary herb CSA, both of which sold out within a few weeks.
 We created a micro farm stand on the front porch to sell any extra produce and plant starts to neighbors.
 As our reputation grew, local chefs and food producers also started reaching out, hoping to source locally grown ingredients and support another small business.

-With demand exceeding available growing space, we’ve signed a farm lease for a quarter acre just outside Gig Harbor.
-This land, plus other infrastructure investments, will allow us to steadily grow and transition to a full-time farm by 2028.
+With demand exceeding available growing space, we signed a farm lease just outside Gig Harbor.
+This land, plus other infrastructure investments, allowed us to provide a 5-month Winter Greens CSA and set the groundwork for our Farm-to-Table Meal Kits in 2026.

 Our Products